Skip to Content

 Automatic Garage Doors:

-View of a Garage Door from the InsideStarting July 1, 2019, you can longer install automatic garage doors in your rental property unless it has a backup battery that can function during electrical outages.
+Starting July 1, 2019, you can no longer install automatic garage doors in your rental property unless it has a backup battery that can function during electrical outages.
 This will allow residents to safely exit their homes in the event of power outage emergencies, such as the Santa Rosa fires.
 You don’t have to swap out your current installations, but any replacement garage doors will have to include a backup battery.
 Any rental units failing to comply will face a $1,000 fine.

 See SB 969 for details.

-If a third party, such as a social service agency, nonprofit, or family member, offers payment for your property, you as the landlord can request a written document acknowledging that the third party has no claim over the property or any right to residency.
+If a third party, such as a social service agency, nonprofit, or family member, offers payment for your property, you, as the landlord, can request a written document acknowledging that the third party has no claim over the property or any right to residency.
 This ensures that collecting the payment does not imply the third party’s possession.

 See AB 2219 for details.